arc80/plywood/repos/plywood/docs/PlyTool.md

 <% member plytool target set [em <targetName>] %>

-Sets the current target for the current build folder.
+Sets the active target for the current build folder.
 This is the target that `plytool run` will run by default.

 <% endMembers %>